BlogKubernetes

 Readiness

-gates Service traffic
+gates Service Endpoints

-fail -> removed from endpoints
+fail → removed from load balancer

-no restart
+no container restart

 Liveness

-detects a wedged process
+detects wedged process

 readinessProbe: